pjambet/blog/content/posts/go-tcp-server.md

                   ▼     └────────┘      ▼
 ```

 We start with a map with a single key, where the value is `1`.
-Two clients each send an `INCR` command for the same key, the only valid outcome is for this sequence of operations if for the final value to be `3`.
+Two clients each send an `INCR` command for the same key, the only valid outcome for this sequence of operations if for the final value to be `3`.

 But with our implementation it is entirely possible for it to be `2`.
 The likelihood of this exact problem to occur is rare in the sense that the read operation from the map is immediately followed by the conversion to an int, the increment and the update in the map.
 But since we're running the code inside goroutines, we have zero control over the sequence of operations.
 We're at the mercy of the go runtime as well as the underlying OS.